Keeping kids healthy while traveling (and at home too!)

 Tip 5: good hygiene has lasting effects

 Keeping kids healthy is as easy as good hygiene.
-We travel a ton, A TON, with the kids and whenever we’re in airports, train stations, theme parks, National Parks, restaurants, ferry terminals, elevators, forts, museums… we always make certain that they’re washing they’re hands and not touching their faces.
+We travel a ton, A TON, with the kids and whenever we’re in airports, train stations, theme parks, National Parks, restaurants, ferry terminals, elevators, forts, museums… we always make certain that they’re washing their hands and not touching their faces.
 This goes back to our article on flu prevention while traveling.
 Keeping clean keeps kids healthy.

 This also goes for teaching young kids to be sanitary/hygienic.
 This one falls more to parents or primary caregivers than to babysitters or the random friend who watches your kids for the night so you can have a nice dinner in a new city (always do that).
 Teaching kids to mind their bums and wash themselves well when bathing is very important.
 We’ve all known or been around the stinky kid in school and often it came down to them not bathing well or wearing clean clothes, and sadly that kid was probably made fun of and didn’t have a good sense of self esteem or positivity.
-Outfit your kids with the skills to take care of themselves personally and they’ll grow up to be healthy, happy, confident individuals who in turn with raise their own little healthy kids.
+Outfit your kids with the skills to take care of themselves personally and they’ll grow up to be healthy, happy, confident individuals who in turn will raise their own little healthy kids.

 Retro advice: kids will be kids and they’ll make fun of other kids for one thing if it’s not another.